Start Reading “The Wheel of Time” Now, Before Amazon Makes It the Next “Lord of the Rings”

 In that 2000 CNN interview, Jordan had a prescient view of his situation: “I’ve been warned that if I died before I finished the books, they were going to desecrate my grave.”

-On the contrary, if The Wheel of Time breaks out of the bonds of fantasy — as I suspect it will, if you give it a chance — they’ll have to stop literary pilgrims from rubbing his grave like a portal stone.
+On the contrary, if The Wheel of Time breaks out of the bonds of fantasy — as I suspect it will once the Amazon series premieres — they’ll have to stop literary pilgrims from rubbing his grave like a portal stone.
 Guess you’ll have to read the books to figure out what that means.

 Suggested for you